TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 The configuration options in `ttn-lw-stack-docker` can also be specified using command-line flags or environment variables.
 All configuration options have a corresponding environment variable and command-line flag.
 See the [Configuration Reference]({{< ref "reference/configuration" >}}) for more information about the configuration options.

-This guide assumes the following directory hierarchy:
+This guide assumes the following directory hierarchy.
+Create this folder structure with `docker-compose.yml`and `ttn-lw-stack-docker.yml`:

 ```bash
 docker-compose.yml          # defines Docker services for running {{% tts %}}